How Uber quietly redesigned its interface for the rest of the world

 “As we were entering these markets, a lot of the original hypotheses that led to the core flagship app weren’t holding true,” says Shirish Andhare, head of product for Uber India.
 If the internet isn’t fast, GPS isn’t accurate, and phones don’t have a large amount of storage, a complicated app like Uber doesn’t work very well.

-Andhare and his team, who are based in India, started noticing that users weren’t successfully booking rides, particularly in countries dominated by Android phone users which tend to be non-Western.
+Andhare and his team, who are based in India, started noticing that users weren’t successfully booking rides, particularly in countries dominated by Android phone users.
 To understand why, his team traveled to a handful of cities in India and in Latin America to meet users face to face and understand what their issues were with using Uber.
 Their insights led to a complete revamp of the core Uber app, called Uber Lite, which launched as a pilot in India in summer 2018.
 Now, a year into the launch, Uber Lite is available in 30 countries, in English, Spanish, Portuguese, and Arabic (Hindi is coming soon).
 Since the end of 2018, the number of Uber Lite downloads has increased 300%.

 It’s a success story for a company that has run into problems as it has expanded globally.
 In some cases, Uber has bowed to local ride-share apps, as it did in Southeast Asia in 2018, Russia in 2017, and China in 2016, where a local competitor acquired Uber’s China operation.
 Earlier this year, Uber bought its biggest competitor in the Middle East, Careem, for $3.1 billion.
 In others, the regulatory landscape has proved too challenging and it’s simply shut down, like in Denmark.

 Uber Lite seems designed to directly combat some of the problems that Uber has faced internationally by making the experience of booking a car easier for riders.
-By actually talking to its users, the company realized that in Android-dominated countries, many phones were not designed to run an app as large as Uber’s.
+By actually talking to its users, the company realized that in Android-dominated countries, which tend to be non-Western, many phones were not designed to run an app as large as Uber’s.
 In many of these places, internet networks and GPS aren’t as reliable.
 And less tech-savvy users were getting overwhelmed by the sheer amount of text, which was harder to read outside on lower-quality screens.

 “We found that as much as people had intent to take an Uber, the performance of the app wasn’t optimal,” Andhare says.
 “They were also operating in network conditions that are not like Market Street in San Francisco.
 I joke, 4G is so oversubscribed it feels like a 2G connection.
 Close to a third [of riders] were operating in these spotty conditions.
 They were more likely to cancel rides because they were frustrated.”